Monad (functional programming): Identity monad

 Identity does actually have valid uses though, such as providing a base case for recursive monad transformers.

 It can also be used to perform basic variable assignment within an imperative-style block.

 Collections

-Any collection with a proper append is already a free monoid, but it turns out that List is not the only collection that also has a well-defined join and qualifies as a monad.
+Any collection with a proper append is already a monoid, but it turns out that List is not the only collection that also has a well-defined join and qualifies as a monad.

 One can even mutate List into these other monadic collections by simply imposing special properties on append:

 IO monad (Haskell)

 As already mentioned, pure code should not have unmanaged side effects, but that does not preclude a program from explicitly describing and managing effects.